 She stands beside him on the sandy hillside, he in an old wooden chair, looking up at the starless sky.
-For a time they are silent, his breath frosting in the air, drinking in the blues and golds of the high clouds before they drain away in a second, silent, sunset.
+For a time they are silent, his breath frosting in the air, drinking in the blues and golds of the high clouds before, slowly and silently, they drain away.

 “You know,” he says, “That means the sun just set six hundred miles away.”